- What is the significance of URLs in SEO?

 Having a great URL structure for SEO is very crucial, and something you need to take very seriously.
 But how do you make sure the structure is right.
 Here are some tried and tested ways of using URLs wisely.

-Sticking to the accepted norm is very crucial when it comes to URL structure.
+Sticking to the accepted norm is very crucial when it comes to URL optimization and structure.
 For example, when including categories and subcategories in URL, avoid taking things to far.
 See the examples below:

 www.examplesite.com/womens/dresses is an intuitive URL structure, while www.examplesite.com/womens/dresses/short-sleeves/floral/knee-length/nameofthespecificdress is taking things too far.